How to create camera noise profiles for darktable

 Noise is always present, and if it gets too pronounced, it detracts from the image and needs to be mitigated.
 Removing noise can decrease image quality or sharpness.
 There are different algorithms to reduce noise, but the best option is if having profiles for a camera to understand the noise patterns a camera model produces.

 Noise reduction is an image restoration process.
-You want to remove the digital artefacts from the image in such a way that the original image is discernible.
-These artefacts can be just some kind of grain (luminance noise) or colorful, disturbing dots (chroma noise).
+You want to remove the digital artifacts from the image in such a way that the original image is discernible.
+These artifacts can be just some kind of grain (luminance noise) or colorful, disturbing dots (chroma noise).
 It can either add to a picture or detract from it.
 If the noise is disturbing, we want to remove it.
 The following pictures show a picture with noise and a denoised version:

 To get the best noise reduction, we need to generate noise profiles for each ISO value for a camera.

 For every ISO value your camera has, you have to take a picture.
 The pictures need to be exposed a particular way to gather the information correctly.
 The photos need to be out of focus with a widespread histogram like in the following image:

 We need overexposed and underexposed areas, but mostly particularly the grey areas in between.
 These areas contain the information we are looking for.

 Let’s go through the noise profile generation step by step.
 For easier creation of the required pictures, we will create a stencil which will make it easier to capture the photos.

 - A dark room (wait till night time)

 - Sheets of black thick paper (DIN A3)